 Omaha’s Little Stockholm neighborhood was located immediately to the west of North Downtown, with the center of their community being at several churches from 18th to 24th Streets.
 Bordering North Downtown was the North Omaha Bottoms area, which extended from Cuming Street to Locust Street east of North 16th and North 9th Streets.

 The Winspear Triangle bordered the North Downtown area.
 It was a city of Omaha investment scheme from before 1900 that was ill-fated, only amounting to substantive development after the 1990s.
-The Omaha Ford Motor Company Assembly Plant, which became the Tip Top Apartments in the early 2000s, are just north of North Downtown at 1514-24 Cuming Street and listed on the National Register of Historic Places.
+The Omaha Ford Motor Company Assembly Plant was later home to the Tip Top Products Company, which became the Tip Top Lofts in the early 2000s, are just north of North Downtown at 1514-24 Cuming Street and listed on the National Register of Historic Places.
 Similarly northwards, the Nicholas Street Historic District is bounded by North 11th Street, Izard Street, and North 14th Street and is listed on the National Register of Historic Places.

 There was other culture in the North Downtown Omaha area, too.
 The neighborhood was home to a large Unity Church built in the late 1870s, located at North 17th and Cass Streets.
 In 1912, it was bought by the Omaha Musik Verein, a German music group that called the building the Omaha Musik Hall.
 Germans would come from all over Omaha and from German communities around Nebraska and Iowa to attend performances of Richard Wagner and Franz Schubert, among other German luminary musical artists.
 In 1922 the Eagles Aerie 38 bought the building and made plans to refurbish it to maintain the building as the club’s home.
 A fire there sent the Eagles out of the building in the late 1930s, but it kept standing into the early 1970s.